Notes on the knot concordance invariant Upsilon: Introduction

 \section{Introduction}

-In~\cite{oss}, Ozsv\'ath, Stipsicz, and Szab\'o use the Heegaard Floer knot complex $\cfk^\infty(K)$ of a knot $K\subset S^3$ to define a piecewise linear function $\U_K(t)$ with domain $[0,2]$.
+In~\cite{oss}, Ozsv\'ath, Stipsicz, and Szab\'o used the Heegaard Floer knot complex $\cfk^-(K)$ of a knot $K\subset S^3$ to define a piecewise linear function $\U_K(t)$ with domain $[0,2]$.
 The function $K \to \U_K$ induces a homomorphism from the smooth knot concordance group to the group of functions on the interval $[0,2]$.
 Among its properties, $\U_K(t)$ provides bounds on the four-genus, $g_4(K)$, the three-genus, $g_3(K)$, and, consequently, the concordance genus, $g_c(K)$.
+This note describes a simple approach to defining $\U_K(t)$ using $\cfk^\infty(K)$ and proving its basic properties. .05in

-This note describes one approach to defining $\U_K(t)$ and proving its basic properties.
-Thanks go to Matt Hedden, Jen Hom, Slaven Jabuka, Swatee Naik, Shida Wang, and C.-M. Michael Wong for their assistance.
+{\it Acknowledgments} Thanks go to Jen Hom, Slaven Jabuka, Swatee Naik, Peter Ozsv\'ath, Shida Wang, and C.-M. Michael Wong for their comments.
+Matt Hedden pointed out the structure theorem for filtered knot complexes presented in the appendix and its usefulness in simplifying a key proof.
+Suggestions from the referee led to valuable improvements in the exposition.